mar-scha/hello-world/TestMarkdown.md

 * GFM: see if this leads to issue 2: #2
 * Mentioning me: @mar-scha

+OK, doesn't work here, but should do in commit comments

 And some code:
 ```batchfile
     @echo off